brshallo/r4ds_solutions/docs/index.md

 This book contains my solutions and notes to Garrett Grolemund and Hadley Wickham's excellent book, [R for Data Science](https://r4ds.had.co.nz/) [@WickhamGrolemund2017]. *R for Data Science* (R4DS) is my go-to recommendation for people getting started in R programming, "data science", or the "tidyverse".

 First and foremost, this book was set-up as a resource and refresher for myself^[And as a chance to experiment with using [bookdown](https://bookdown.org/).].
 To check your answers as you work through R4DS, I would recommend using the solutions created and mantained by Jeffrey Arnold, [R for Data Science: Exercise Solutions](https://jrnold.github.io/r4ds-exercise-solutions/)^[Jeffrey Arnold has done an excellent job of getting concise solutions and community feedback.
 Learn more about his project [here](https://resources.rstudio.com/rstudio-conf-2019/solving-r-for-data-science).].
-Though feel free to use *Yet another study guide for 'R for Data Science'* as another point of reference^[I worked through the problems independently, so for open-ended questions you'll likely see slightly different solutions from Jeffrey Arnold's.].
+Though feel free to use *Yet another study guide to 'R for Data Science'* as another point of reference^[I worked through the problems independently, so for open-ended questions you'll likely see slightly different solutions from Jeffrey Arnold's.].

 ## Organization and features of book